 He is a former director of Cornell’s Judith Reppy Institute for Peace and Conflict Studies, where he studied modern engagements from Bosnia to Iraq and from Afghanistan to the streets of Europe.
 Professor Strauss is an expert on geopolitics including the Middle East, terrorism, Europe, the Mediterranean and US alliances.
 He is currently director as well as a founder of Cornell’s Program on Freedom and Free Societies, which investigates challenges to constitutional liberty at home and abroad.
 He holds fellowships from the American Academy at Rome, the American School of Classical Studies at Athens, the German Academic Exchange Program, the Korea Foundation, the MacDowell Colony and the National Endowment for the Humanities, among others, and is the recipient of Cornell’s Clark Award for Excellence in Teaching.

-I am the author of seven books on ancient history, including “The Death of Caesar” (now available in paperback) “The Battle of Salamis, named one of the Best Books of 2004 by the Washington Post, and The Trojan War: A New History (2006).
-Writing in the Washington Post, Tom Holland hailed my book The Spartacus War (2009) for having “all the excitement of a thriller.”
+He is the author of seven books on ancient history, including “The Death of Caesar” (now available in paperback) “The Battle of Salamis”, named one of the Best Books of 2004 by the Washington Post, and “The Trojan War: A New History” (2006).
+Writing in the Washington Post, Tom Holland hailed his “The Spartacus War” (2009) for having “all the excitement of a thriller.”
 Books & Culture named it one of its favorite books of 2009.
-My Rowing Against the Current: On Learning to Scull at Forty (2002) enjoys a sort of underground existence as an account of athletic angst.
-The books have been translated into seven foreign languages, from French to Korean.
+His books have been translated into ten foreign languages, from French to Korean.
 Professor Strauss holds a B.A. from Cornell University and a M.A. and Ph.D. from Yale University.